 First, we need to add up the total length of all the branches of the valley.
+Note that in the close-up image there are two well-defined valley systems.
+A more compact one near the right edge, and the bigger one to the left of that.
+Let's concentrate on the bigger one that is closer to the middle of the image.
 Measure the length, in millimeters, of each branch and the main trunk.
 Be careful not to count the same length twice.
 Sometimes it is hard to tell where each branch ends.
 You need to use your own judgment and be consistent in the way you measure each branch.
 Now add up all your measurements and convert the sum to kilometers.
-In this image 1 mm = 2 km.
+In this image 1 mm = 0.5 km.
 What is the total length l of the valley system in kilometers?
 Show your work.
-(3 points)
+(3 points) 6.
 Second, we need to find the average width of the valley.
 Carefully measure the width of the valley (in millimeters) in several places.
 What is the average width?
 Convert this to kilometers.
 Show your work.
-(3 points)
+(2 points)

-- 6. Finally, we need to know the depth.
-It is hard to measure depths from photographs, so we will just guess.
+- 7. Finally, we need to know the depth.
+It is hard to measure depths from photographs, so we will make an estimate.
 From other evidence that we will not discuss here, the depth of typical Martian valleys is about 200 meters.
 Convert this to kilometers.
-(2 points) - 7.
+(1 point) - 8.
 Now find the total valley volume in km3, using the relation $V = \ell \times w \times h$.
 This is the amount of sediment and rocks that was removed by water erosion to form this valley.
 We do not know for sure how much water was required to remove each cubic kilometer, but we can guess.
 Let's assume that 100 km3 of water was required to erode 1 km3 of Mars.
 How much water was required to form Warrego Valles?
 Show your work.
 (5 points)